RoccoPaolillo/IPF_multidim/README.md

   * `"split"` (default): Shows all combinations of unspecified dimensions as separate rows
   * `"aggregate"`: Sums values across unspecified dimensions into a single aggregated row
   * Only affects filtered output; ignored when `-f all` is used
+* `--validate` (optional) to print validation measure in a separate csv for RMSE (Root Mean Squared Error) and a separate csv for APE (Average Percentage Error).
+It works only if -f all option is used

 #### Filter Examples

 ```bash